augusto-herrmann/augusto-herrmann.github.io/_includes/contact-en.md

 ## *﻿*{: .far .fa-envelope} Contact

-To get in touch by email please use augusto@{this website's domain}.
+To get in touch by email please use аugustо@hеrrmаnn.tech (type it in, don't copy and paste – it's obfuscated to avoid spam bots).

 </section>